skryv/external-documentation/docs/config/tutorials.md

 4. In your workflow, add a service task with the Mail Task template and fill the parameters so that the e-mail is sent to the e-mail address the citizen gave in the request form (see [I want to use a value from a form in the BPMN process](##i-want-to-use-a-value-from-a-form-in-the-BPMN-process) and [Accessing a document](/config-reference/workflows.md###accessing-a-document) )

 <iframe width="784" height="490" src="https://www.youtube.com/embed/lrYgUrOGT2U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## I want to add a payment step to my workflow

+The following tutorial explains how to add a payment step to your workflow.
+This can be used to request a payment from the requestor in the Front Office.
+!>Note: A short onboarding needs to happen before you can use this feature in your environment.
+Please contact support@skryv.com to start the onboarding.

+1. At the desired place in your workflow add a call activity.
+2. From the Element Templates select eGovFlowPayment
+3. Enter the amount that needs to be paid.
+This can be a number `50`, `${12,3}` or a variable `${amountToBePaid}` or a calculation `${5*numberOfClubMembers}`
+4. The preview environments will be connected to the test services of the payment provider so no actual payments will happen.
+To test use accountnumber `4100000000000000000`, security code `123` and an expiration date that is in the future.

+<iframe width="784" height="490" src="https://drive.google.com/file/d/1bBjvbNuhqZCp0xGGnWUIutj7XyqBKlqp/preview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>